xmpp-gui-client/xmpp-gui/README.md

 ### _CS510: Rust Programming_

 ## Idea
-This is a XMPP GUI client proejct for `CS510/410: Rust Programming`.
+This is an XMPP GUI client project for `CS510/410: Rust Programming`.
 It uses [xmpp-library](https://gitlab.com/xmpp-rs/xmpp-rs.git) to build a GUI client.
 Through the client, users could connect, join rooms and send messages.

-## How it went (challanges)
+## How it went (challenges)

-The biggest challange I faced in this project was trying to use a not very-well documented crate to achieve my objective.
+The biggest challenge I faced in this project was trying to use a not very well-documented crate to achieve my objective.
 Moreover, I initially had issues using some functions from `xmpp`.
 The cause was due to pulling directly from crates.io instead of the git repo.

-Another issue was caused by my design decision with regards to the `Iced` create.
-The library provides an `iced::Application` trait that is the main entrypoint point of Iced.
+Another issue was caused by my design decision with regards to the `Iced` crate.
+The library provides an `iced::Application` trait that is the main entry point of Iced.
 There's also the `iced::Sandbox` trait, which provides a simple interface for a GUI application.
-Using the `Sandbox` for an xmpp client proved to be challanging as a Sandboxed application cannot run asynchronous actions.
+Using the `Sandbox` for an XMPP client proved to be challenging as a Sandboxed application cannot run asynchronous actions.

 ## what didn't work
 The fact that the GUI application is not able to run asynchronous actions, limits the functionalities that the user can have.
-It also limits me to what I can use from `xmpp` crate.
-Moreover, I wasn't entierly sure how I can go about testing a GUI application in Rust.
+It also limits me to what I can use from the `xmpp` crate.
+Moreover, I wasn't entirely sure how I can go about testing a GUI application in Rust.
 Building a simple state handler seemed to be a solution for the issue.
 It provides an API that I can test and a way to deal with the limitation of `iced`.

 ## What next:
-I think a change in the traited used from `iced` is necessary.
+I think a change in the trait used from `iced` is necessary.
 A networking application needs to be asynchronous if we want it to be scalable.
-I don't see how supporting the feature of sending and recieving messaging would be feasible in the current condition.
+I don't see how supporting the feature of sending and receiving messages would be feasible in the current condition.

 # Build and test: